AakashAhuja30/Visualizing-Tracking-Events-Data-in-Football/README.md

-The Analysis has been done on publicly available Events & Tracking Data(available in JSON Format) in Football using R.
+The Analysis has been done on publicly available Events & Tracking Data(available in JSON Format) in Football using R. The complete code is available in the file

 Here is the end product after the analysis.
 The visualization was done using Tableau.
 1. Spatial Analysis using Tableau & R (Controlling space using Voronoi polygons in football) : [Visualization](https://youtu.be/82d_eI1ZlFU)